shashankgehlot/PizzaMaker-Restapi/Readme.md

 *By Using this appication Admin can Add Pizzatypes to Database*<br>
 *By Using this appication Admin can Add Pizzasizes to Database*<br>
 *By Using this appication Admin can Add Pizzatoppings to Database*<br>
-*By Usinng this application Admin filter Order based on Pizzatype and Pizzasize*<br>
+*By Using this application Admin filter Order based on Pizzatype and Pizzasize*<br>
+*By Using this application User  can Make Order based on Pizzatype and Pizzasize & Toppings*<br>
 <br>
 *Based On Data about Pizzatypes,Pizzasizes,Pizzatoppings in Database Input provided by EndUser is Validated if If input Field not Present in Database